Written by Medicover Team and Medically Reviewed by Dr Afshaan Shaik

 - Functional Cyst: Functional cysts are usually harmless, rarely cause any pain, and disappear on their own within two or three menstrual cycles.
 Functional cysts can be of two types:

-- Follicular Cyst: Around the 14th day of the menstrual cycle (considering a 28-day cycle), an egg bursts out of its follicle and travels down the fallopian tube.
-A follicular cyst forms when the follicle doesn’t rupture and release the egg but continues to grow.
+- Follicular Cyst: On about the 14th day of the menstrual cycle (with a 28-day cycle), an egg escapes its follicule, and moves on down the fallopian tube.
+A follicular cyst occurs when the follicle doesn’t break and release the egg but instead keeps growing.

-- Corpus Luteum Cyst: After the follicle releases the egg, it starts producing estrogen and progesterone for conception.
-The follicle is now called a corpus luteum.
-At times, fluid accumulates in the corpus luteum and grows into a cyst.
+- Corpus Luteum Cyst: The follicle transforms into the corpus luteum, which releases estrogen and progesterone after the egg is released.
+The follicle is renamed a corpus luteum.
+Sometimes fluid collects in the corpus luteum and it develops into a cyst.

 Non-Functional Cysts There are other types of cysts present that are not related to the normal function of the menstrual cycle and can be painful and may need medical emergency, they are as follows-